 Action Agency - generally means a Federal agency engaging in an activity fitting the definition of an action and responsible for ensuring its action does not violate the mandate under 7(a)(2) and 7(a)(3) of the ESA.

-Source: Working definition Note: See also Federal Agency, Lead Agency and Federal Action Agency.
+Note: See also Federal Agency, Lead Agency and Federal Action Agency.